minqiaowang/pts-hybrid-adg/access-labenv/access-labenv.md

 ## **STEP 1**: Connect to your Compute instance

 There are multiple ways to connect to your cloud instance.
-Choose the way to connect to your cloud instance using the SSH Key you downloaded and unzipped.
+Choose the way to connect to your cloud instance using the SSH private Key.

 - MAC or Windows CYCGWIN Emulator